learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## Docstrings

 Triple quoted strings are also used for multiline comments and to document various part of a Python script.
-The latter is achieved by adding help content within triple quotes at the start of a function, class, etc. Such literals are known as documentation strings, or **docstrings** for short.
+The latter is achieved by adding help content as string literals (but without being assigned to a variable) at the start of a function, class, etc. Such literals are known as documentation strings, or **docstrings** for short.
+Idiomatically, triple quoted strings are used for docstrings.
 The `help()` function reads these docstrings to display the documentation.
 There are also numerous third-party tools that make use of docstrings.

 Here's an example: